 This was absolutely first class.
 I learned a great deal.
 The course was well-paced, the narrators did a great job and were patently sincere and believable.
 I am very happy that I took it, and it will doubtless lead me to do further research and widen my knowledge.
 I am even considering a trip to Israel.

-By Robin S•
+By Kathleen S•